 The swim starts and finishes at the Sunapee State Park beach.

 Length: 1500 meters – single triangle configuration loop marked with yellow and orange buoys.

-Run Course: The Sunapee Tri features a two loop course configuration on entirely closed lakeside roads.
-Exiting transition, athletes head up the Beach Access road before a quick turn onto Bay Point Rd.
-Runners will enjoy rolling hills, beautiful foliage, and gorgeous lakefront retreats.
+Run Course: The Sunapee Tri features a course configuration on lakeside roads.
+Exiting transition, athletes head up the Beach Access with out & backs on Bay Point Rd and Rt 103-B. Athletes will enjoy a course with a mix of dirt roads, paved roads, beautiful foliage, and a gorgeous lakefront finish!